-- SOA Research Paper titled Analysis of Methods for Determining Margins for Uncertainty Under a Principle-Based Framework for Life Insurance and Annuity Products (March 31, 2009). - Draft ASB ASOP titled, Standards for Principle-Based Reserves for Life Products - The C3 Phase 3 Report and associated Practice Note. - The AG-43 / C3 Phase II Practice Note. - Internal documentation of margins used for other financial reporting methods, for example, US GAAP FAS 60 margins. - Various Canadian VTPs (Valuation Technique Papers) and educational notes
+- A Society of Actuaries research paper titled Analysis of Methods for Determining Margins for Uncertainty Under a Principle-Based Framework for Life Insurance and Annuity Products (March 31, 2009). - The recently exposed draft of an ASOP titled Standards for Principle-Based Reserves for Life Products - The C3 Phase III Report and associated Practice Note. - The AG-43 / C3 Phase II Practice Note. - Internal documentation of margins used for other financial reporting methods, for example, U.S. GAAP FAS 60 margins. - Various Canadian Valuation Technique Papers and educational notes - ASOP No. 25, Credibility Procedures

-Q14.3: What general method should be used in setting margins?
+Q 14.3: What general method should be used in setting margins?

 A: Some actuaries will focus on the key assumptions for the underlying product first and then analyze how those margins affect other assumptions.
-For example, for an annually renewable term product, the actuary may initially focus on setting the mortality anticipated experience and margin assumptions (since it is a principal risk) and then set other assumptions such as lapse rates and expenses such that these assumptions are internally consistent with the mortality assumption.
+For example, for an annually renewable term product, the actuary may initially focus on setting the anticipated mortality experience and margin assumptions (because it is a principal risk) and then set other assumptions such as lapse rates and expenses such that these assumptions are internally consistent with the mortality assumption.
 One advantage of concentrating on the key assumptions is avoiding the situation where the application of a margin to one assumption affects the direction of the appropriate margin to apply to another assumption (e.g., a high mortality margin may cause lower rather than higher lapses to be conservative).